-Some of the inventory held by the Group is the first generation confocal imaging platform, relating to FIVE 1 products and accessories, and the balance is materials for second generation processors.
+Most of the inventory held by the Group is materials for second generation processors, scanners and probes.
+Inventory relating to the first generation confocal imaging platform, including FIVE 1 products and accessories, remains on hand but is carried at zero value.
 The rate of future sales, and the usage of parts for service and support are uncertain, and as a consequence the Group's ability to realise the carrying value of inventory is similarly uncertain.